karlis0/esp-idf-ota-template/components/ota_server/README.md

 In `make menuconfig`,

 * In Partition Table: select "Factory app, two OTA definitions"
-* In Wifi Configuration section: set your Wifi access point's SSID / password.
+* In Wifi Configuration section: set your Wifi access point's SSID / password

 ### Integrate OTA capability to your project